-2.3 Handset
+2.1 Handset

-No. Description

-1 [PTT]: Push-to-Talk Key The transmitter is enabled for voice communications with another vessel.

-Note

-When the PTT key on the microphone is pressed continuously, transmission time is limited to five minutes.
+No. Description [PTT] : Push-to-Talk Key The transmitter is enabled for voice communications with another vessel.
+1 When the PTT key on the handset is pressed continuously, transmission time is limited to five minutes.
 This limits unintentional transmissions due to a stuck PTT key.
 In addition, Power is automatically reduced to protect against overheating due to continuous transmission.

+No. Description

 [MENU/DSC]: Menu / Digital Selective Calling (DSC) Control

 On the home screen:

 Press: Enter "MAIN MENU"

-2 > Rotate: Switch to a channel
+2 Rotate: Switch to a channel

 On other screens:

 Press: Select item or confirm the selection

 Rotate: Move to other item or select a number

-No. Description 3 [VOL/SQL] : Volume / Squelch Control Press the key to switch between the volume adjust screen and the squelch adjust screen.
+3 [VOL/SQL] : Volume / Squelch Control Press the key to switch between the volume adjust screen and the squelch adjust screen.

 4 [HI/LO]: High / Low Power Switch Press the switch to toggle between 25 W (High) and 1 W (Low).

+[DISTRESS]: Distress Key

+5 Short press: Enter the distress nature selection and position manual input menu

+Long press: Press the DISTRESS key for 4 seconds to send a distress call.

+[♠]: Back Key

-[DISTRESS]: Distress Key 5 Short press: Enter the distress nature selection and position manual input menu Long press: Press the DISTRESS key for 4 seconds to send a distress call.
-6 Back Key On the home screen: No function On other screens: Short press: Clear entries, cancel calls, backspace the cursor, or back up to the previous screen Long press: Return to the home screen 7 [16/+]: 16/+ Key Press the key to cancel all other modes and to tune into the priority channels (CH16 and CH9).
+On the home screen: No function

+6 On other screens:

+Short press: Clear entries, cancel calls, backspace the cursor, or back up to the previous screen

+Long press: Return to the home screen

+7 [16/+]: 16/+ Key Press the key to cancel all other modes and to tune into the priority channels (CH16 and CH9).
 Press the key again to return to the previously selected working channel.

+❷ Note

-Note CH9 is used in some parts of the world as an alternative calling channel to CH16.
-8 [@]: On / Off Key Press the key to turn the handset on or off.
+CH9 is used in some parts of the world as an alternative calling channel to CH16.

+8 [D]: On / Off Key Press the key to turn the handset on or off.
+If you turn off the last handset connected to the FM-4850, the FM-4850 will also be powered off.

+Short press: Enter the display setup modeLong press: power on or power off